SF State Inclusion Pilot Project

 Your help will allow us to continue supporting our students and to expand the program to include more students with intellectual and developmental disabilities at SF State.

-This project started in spring 2021 with a pilot cohort of three students: Ishaan, MaShay and Auggy.
-In spring 2022, we welcomed two new students: Khang and Mateo.
+This project started in spring 2021 with a pilot cohort of three students.
 Each inclusion student is enrolled in one or two courses of their interest in different departments, and the coursework is modified or accommodated to their individual strengths and needs.

 Khang, Inclusion Student